aws/amazon-chime-sdk-ios/README.md

 ```

 #### Or From Downloaded Binary
-* Download `AmazonChimeSDKMedia` binary with bitcode support from the latest [release](https://github.com/aws/amazon-chime-sdk-ios/releases/latest).
+* Download `AmazonChimeSDKMedia` and `AmazonChimeSDKMachineLearning` binaries with bitcode support from the latest [release](https://github.com/aws/amazon-chime-sdk-ios/releases/latest).

-* Unzip and copy the `AmazonChimeSDKMedia.framework` to `AmazonChimeSDK` folder.
+* Unzip and copy `AmazonChimeSDKMedia.framework` and `AmazonChimeSDKMachineLearning.framework`  to `AmazonChimeSDK` folder.

 ### 3. Deploy Serverless Demo